aromalsr/Thesis/README.md

-# Thesis
+# Project
-My thesis work is on identification of microplastics in food using Rapid FLIM and Machine learning techinics
+Identification of defects in enamel coating using Autoencoder